opheliagame/algoraveindia.github.io/_posts/2024-12-2-WIP-AltFest-Bengaluru-Edition.markdown

 2. WIP Labs reserves the right to refuse admission/reject a visitor appearing to be intoxicated, under the influence of drugs or causing any kind of nuisance or otherwise behaving dangerously or inappropriately.

-You agree to share information entered on this page with Algorave India and Luma, adhering to applicable laws.
+You agree to share information entered on this page with Algorave India and Bangalore Hubba, adhering to applicable laws.